MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 ## Prerequisites

-To use the app lifecycle API in the Windows App SDK:
+To use the app lifecycle API in WinUI 3 apps:

 1. Download and install the latest release of the Windows App SDK.
 For more information, see [Get started with WinUI](../../get-started/start-here.md).
 2. Follow the instructions to [Create your first WinUI 3 project](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).